-What are the best foods for Vitamin K2?

 What are the best foods for Vitamin K2 – MK4?

 The best sources for MK4 are from animals or dairy products.
-So look for grass-fed butter, cheese, eggs from pastured-raised chickens and organ meats like liver and kidneys.
+So look for grass-fed butter, cheese, eggs from pasture-raised chickens, and organ meats like liver and kidneys.

-The human body seems to prefer MK4 over MK7 for update in the tissues, while bone seems to uptake MK7 over MK4.
+The human body seems to prefer MK4 over MK7 for updates in the tissues, while bone seems to uptake MK7 over MK4.

-It also seems that our bodies will convert other forms of Vitamin K, (including Vitamin K1) to MK4 so it your diet is high in MK7 or Vitamin K1, you might be converting some to MK4.
+It also seems that our bodies will convert other forms of Vitamin K, (including Vitamin K1) to MK4 so if your diet is high in MK7 or Vitamin K1, you might be converting some of the vitamin K1 or MK7 to MK4.
 This conversion to MK4 is probably more important for strict vegans that wouldn’t be eating any animal products.

-In general, hard cheeses appear to have higher concentration of MK4 than soft cheeses (4)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5946231/ although the Vitamin K2 MK4 concentration appears to also depend on where the cheese is from, how long it is aged as well as fat content.
+In general, hard cheeses appear to have a higher concentration of MK4 than soft cheeses 4 although the Vitamin K2 MK4 concentration appears to also depend on where the cheese is from, how long it is aged as well as the fat content of the cheese.

 Other sources high in MK4 include the dark meat of chicken and eel as well as goose liver.